prorev/prorev.github.io/_posts/2021-03-09-pytorch08_optimizer.md

 `torch.optim` is a package implementing various optimization algorithms in PyTorch.

->If you use PyTorch you can create your own optimizers in Python, no need to dig deeper.
+>If you use PyTorch you can create your own optimizers in Python.

 PyTorch has default optimizers.
 Most famous is `torch.optim.SGD`, followed by `torch.optim.Adam` or `torch.optim.AdamW`.